Large-scale Corporate Investigations: Multi-agency international investigations are here to stay

 Geert is a Certified Compliance and Ethics professional (SCCE) and a member of the International Bar Association.

-Greg Esslinger, Senior Partner, Americas
+Greg Esslinger, Partner, Americas

 Greg focuses on regulatory investigations, compliance programme evaluation and development, business intelligence and due diligence, as well as the utilisation of litigation support and analytic technologies.
 Greg is a Certified Fraud Examiner (CFE) with nearly 20 years’ experience addressing domestic and international issues on behalf of governments, boards, senior management and counsel.
 His areas of focus include global bribery and corruption, complex financial fraud, audit committee and special committee investigations, international due diligence and asset tracing.
 Matters in which Greg has worked span more than 40 countries across the Americas, Europe, the Middle East, Africa and Asia.